 How to Begin Services

-MFLC is an organization of local program administered through local channels.
-You should talk to your Commanding Officer regarding how to contact the MFLC where you are stationed or where your family is living if you are on deployment.
+One way in which you can begin services offered by the MFLC program is to ask your Commanding Officer how to contact the MFLC where you are stationed, or where your family is living if you are on deployment.

-You can contact counselors over the phone by calling (866) 966-1020, by emailing email@example.com or utilizing the online chat room.
-All services provided by the MFLC are offered free of charge, which means that finances can never get in the way of getting the support you and your family need.
+You can also contact counselors over the phone by calling (866) 966-1020, by emailing email@example.com, or by utilizing the online chat room.

 Utilize Your Support Network